CKunhardt/augenblick/README.md

-# Augenblick: A Photogrammetry Pipeline based on VGG-T + NeuS2
+# Augenblick: A Photogrammetry Pipeline based on VGG-T + Neuralangelo

-A high-quality 3D reconstruction pipeline that combines VGG-T feature extraction with NeuS2 neural surface reconstruction to generate detailed meshed geometry from multi-view images.
+A high-quality 3D reconstruction pipeline that combines VGG-T feature extraction/camera prediction with Neuralangelo neural surface reconstruction to generate detailed meshed geometry from multi-view images.

 ## Overview